Mashiur Rahman (Jhenaidah politician)

-Mashiur Rahman (25 June 1953 – 1 November 2022) was a Bangladeshi independence activist and Bangladesh Nationalist Party politician who served as a Member of Parliament of Jhenaidah-2.
+Mashiur Rahman (25 June 1953 – 1 November 2022) was a Bangladeshi independence activist and Bangladesh Nationalist Party politician who served as a member of parliament for Jhenaidah-2.

 Career

 Rahman was elected to parliament from Jhenaidah-2 as a Bangladesh Nationalist Party candidate in 1991, 1996, and 2001.
-He was the President of Jhenaidah District unit of Bangladesh Nationalist Party.
+He was the president of the Jhenaidah District unit of Bangladesh Nationalist Party.
 In 2017, he was sentenced to ten years imprisonment by a Jhenaidah District court for concealing information about his wealth.

 Personal life and death

 Rahman died from heart attack at his Jhenaidah residence, on 1 November 2022, at the age of 69.